g0tmk/dotfiles-linux/README.md

     - Run `barrier` again - this time, the window will not appear but it should immediately connect to the server and the icon will show up in the taskbar.

-0. (Optional, skipped on Debian 10 install) Install a compositor (picom, yshui's compton fork [github](https://github.com/yshui/picom))
+0. (Optional, skipped on Debian 10 install and commented-out of .xsessionrc) Install a compositor (picom, yshui's compton fork [github](https://github.com/yshui/picom))

     - NOTE: This branch of compton is much newer, and actually maintained, but may have bugs.
 If you are not interested in helping develop compton, simply run